H3D-AstroA1/azure-cross-tenant-log-collection-guide/azure-cross-tenant-log-collection-execution.md

                     # NOTE: Using direct parameters instead of splatting to ensure IdentityType is applied correctly
                     Write-Host "    Creating policy assignment with managed identity..."

+                    # Pre-construct the assignment ID (needed for cross-tenant scenarios where object properties may be empty)
+                    $constructedAssignmentId = "/subscriptions/$subId/providers/Microsoft.Authorization/policyAssignments/$assignmentName"

                     if ($policyParams.Count -gt 0) {
                         $assignment = New-AzPolicyAssignment `
                             -Name $assignmentName `